WildDrone/training/docs/welcome.md

 ![WildDrone logo](/img/WildDrone_Detailed_logo_300px.png)

-:::tip

-WildDrone doctoral candidates: head to [/courses](category/courses) to get started.

-:::

 WildDrone is an international training network funded by the EU Marie Skłodowska Curie Actions.
 The network will operate from 1 January 2023 – 31 December 2026.
 Find out more at [WildDrone.eu](https://wilddrone.eu).

+:::tip

+WildDrone doctoral candidates: head straight to [/courses](category/courses) to get started.

+:::

 ## Doctoral training